Amadeus98/project-euler/problem-1/ruby/README.md

       (n*(p*(p+1))/2).floor
     end

-Finally, we can ouput the result using the `puts` function:
+Finally, we can output the result using the `puts` function:

     puts sumbDivisibleBy(3) + sumDivisibleBy(5) - sumDivisibleBy(15)